yiwenwang-ms/microsoft-graph-docs/api-reference/beta/includes/snippets/csharp/create-unifiedroleassignment-over-administrativeunit-csharp-snippets.md

 GraphServiceClient graphClient = new GraphServiceClient( authProvider );

-var unifiedRoleAssignment = new UnifiedRoleAssignment {
+var unifiedRoleAssignment = new Microsoft.Graph.UnifiedRoleAssignment
+{
 	RoleDefinitionId = "fe930be7-5e62-47db-91af-98c3a49a38b1",
 	PrincipalId = "f8ca5a85-489a-49a0-b555-0a6d81e56f0d",